-In this video, I present you the expressions / abbreviations in French that we use every day.
-Whether it's to write SMS or messages on Whatsapp or social networks, French people use a lot these expressions
+In this video, I'll introduce you to the French expressions/abbreviations we use every day.
+Whether you're writing text messages or messages on Whatsapp or social networks, the French use these expressions a lot

 List of 25 abbreviations to know in French